mgorski98/Lethal-Company-player-stat-tracker/README.md

 # Lethal Company Employee Evaluation mod

+## NOTE: This mod is no longer being developed.
+If someone wants to fork it and expand on it - you are free to do it, just remember to credit me :) Maybe I will finish this in the future.

 A mod to track your own statistics, as well as your team's.
 Have you ever wanted to know how many Tattered Metal Sheets you collected so far or could you host a hell of a party with all the pickles you collected?
 Now you can!

 ## Features